Top of the page

-Stress on these joints can cause joint pain.
-Sacroiliac joint pain is more common in pregnant women.
+Stress on the sacroiliac joints can cause joint pain.
+This joint pain is more common during pregnancy.
 Certain kinds of arthritis also may cause this type of joint pain.

 Home treatment may help you feel better.
 So can avoiding activities that stress your back.
 Your doctor also may recommend physiotherapy.
 This may include doing exercises and stretches to help with pain.
 You may also learn to use good posture.